Understanding Performance Management Systems

 How it works: in a continuous feedback model, the manager and workers set goals and objectives on an ongoing basis.
 Not only that, but the manager provides regular feedback and coaching and checks in often.

-Benefits: continuous models are a two-way communication process as employees give their feedback to their managers just as the manager reviews them.
+Benefits: continuous performance models are a two-way communication process as employees give their feedback to their managers just as the manager reviews them.
 Hence, these models are called 360-degree feedback models.

 They promote a more positive relationship between the staff and managers, empower employees, build trust and connections, accelerate team performance, close the skills gap, indicate how work is done, encourage requisition feedback, and drive belonging and performance in a flattened organization.